-The white Bay, surrounded by green Pampa, this has been engraved into my memory because of the song later to become famous, “Do not cry for me Argentina”.
+The wide Bay, surrounded by green Pampa, this has been engraved into my memory because of the song later to become famous, “Do not cry for me Argentina”.
 This was now almost a week behind us.
 We headed east, as if sailing to Cape Town, but we just wanted to use the Southwest–Passat winds to get across the equator.
 Thus one had to cross a sea area that was characterized by calm water and large whale population.
 For days it was known that rescue boats should be launched and rowing should be practiced.

 On Wednesday the time had come.
 Good weather, light seas and lots of whales around.
 Friendly and they looked impressive.
 Three lifeboats were lowered into the water.
 One half of the crew went on the boats starboard watch had to remain on board and should be next, but only in the afternoon.
 It all did not look bad, what the port-siders were doing.
 They soon were racing each other and then they steered right into a large group of whales.

 Then the ones left behind realized that the first officer asked the captain: “May we?”
 He had us hoist the signal flag for “YES” and immediately the first officer made it clear what he wanted, namely: riding whales!